openSUSE/libstorage-ng/doc/dasd.md

 FBA DASDs
 ---------

-Can be used with a MSDOS or GPT partition table.
+Can be used with a MS-DOS partition table or GPT.
 Otherwise implicit partition table with one big partition.

 Can be used directly as a block device.
 But since the implicit partition stays